Enrolments for the academic year 2021-2022 will start on 1 July 2021 and will be possible until 8 October 2021.

 If you have obtained a degree at the University of Antwerp (or at one of its predecessors (RUCA, UFSIA, UIA)) we can check your degree in our own records.
 You can upload a scan of your degree in your preregistration.

 - You have obtained an International Baccalaureat Diploma (awarded by the "Office du Baccalauréat international")

 Ask you school to give permission to the University of Antwerp to check your results online.
-In that case, you only have to complete your enrolment file wit a scan of your diploma.
-We can verify your diploma online.
+In that case, you only have to upload a scan of your diploma in your preregistration.
+We can then verify your diploma online.

-- You have a degree from another educational institution that has a digital verification platform
+- You have a degree and/or certificate from another educational institution that has a digital verification platform

-Check if your educational institution has a digital platform on which your degree can be verified and if your degree contains instructions for verification.
-A scan of your degree and the instructions should be present in your enrolment file.
+Check if your educational institution has a digital platform on which your degree or certificate can be verified and if your degree or certificate contains instructions for verification.
+A scan of your degree or certificate and the instructions should be uploaded in your preregistration.

 Please note that the degree should be in Dutch, English, French or German.
-If this is not the case, a legalized translation in one of this languages is required and you will need to submit your file by post.
+If this is not the case, a legalized translation in one of this languages is required and you will need to submit your file in person.